a-flyleaf/ygbtdm/synopsis.md

 ## meta-rationale footnote
 The whole story is something of an extended character study.
 I care less about diegetic explanations and more about whether the events and mechanics make sense as reflections of character psyche.

 In-story, this means you won't have people explicitly wondering about, say, why there are hellrabbits or how anyone wound up here in the first place.
-That said, there's probably a few aspects that stick out unintentionally; for instance, I'm still trying to figure out how the game & challenge instruction-delivery actually works, and the exact *thing* that triggers diegetic setting-destruction.
+That said, there's probably a few aspects that stick out unintentionally; for instance, I'm still trying to figure out how the game & challenge instructions are delivered, and I'm not 100% sure of the exact *thing* that makes the setting implode.